Frequently Asked Questions

 What should I do immediately after my car accident?

 The first thing you should do is make sure that you are not in a position where you could be hit by another vehicle.
-You should make sure the police are contacted and if you are not feeling well have an ambulance called.
 You should tell the police officer why the other party was at fault.
 It is recommended that, if possible, you take as many pictures as you can at the accident from a variety of different angles so that the extent of the damage will be captured as well the positioning of the vehicles will be memorialized and you will be able to document any other pieces of evidence that could help your potential case.

 If injured, you should make sure that you are either taken to the emergency room of the local hospital by ambulance or obtain a ride there immediately after the accident.
 Make sure to tell the doctor about all the aches and pains you are experiencing resulting from the accident.
 Provide the doctor with a medical history that indicates any prior injuries that could have been made worse following the accident.
 It is important to contact an experienced Connecticut accident lawyer as soon as possible so you can have your rights explained to you and find out what you should be doing and what you should not be doing.
 Most importantly, do not speak to the insurance adjuster of the at-fault party or give any recorded statement.